South Campus Research Building 2, 4th Floor

 Kathryn Cox, B.S., SCYM(ASCP)CM

-Cox became a part-time member of the FCCIF-SC staff in June 2011.
-She has more than 10 years of experience doing cytometry experiments, and more than five years of experience with mAb conjugations for Dr. Clise-Dwyer’s Stem Cell Transplantation research lab.
-She is responsible for conjugating antibodies to fluorochromes for FCCIF-SC users and helps in the Core when needed.
+Cox became a part-time member of the Advanced Cytometry & Sorting Facility at South Campus staff in June 2011.
+She has more than 14 years of experience doing cytometry experiments, and more than nine years of experience with mAb conjugations for Dr. Clise-Dwyer’s HBM lab.
+She is responsible for conjugating antibodies to fluorochromes for ACSF users and helps in the Core when needed.
 She consults with Core users regarding staining panels and FlowJo-based data analysis.
-She maintains an inventory of commonly used dyes for Flow Cytometry and prepares trial-size aliquots and assists users in designing staining panels for their experiments upon request.
+She maintains an inventory of commonly used dyes for flow cytometry and prepares trial-size aliquots and assists users in designing staining panels for their experiments upon request.
 Cox also provides assistance with cell and analysis on sorters, analyzers, and FlowJo software.
 She dedicates 50% of her time to the Core Facility.